openclimatefix/open-source-quartz-solar-forecast/README.md

 ## Generating Forecasts

+For comprehensive details on how to generate forecasts, please refer to the official documentation: [Open Quartz Solar Documentation](https://open.quartz.solar/docs).

 To generate solar forecasts and save them into a CSV file, follow these steps:

 - Run the forecast_csv.py script with desired inputs